wikimedia/ores/README.md

 Objective Revision Evaluation Service
 =====================================
 A webserver for hosting scoring services.
-For more information, see [Meta-Wiki](https://meta.wikimedia.org/wiki/ORES).
+For more information, see [the ORES documentation on Meta-Wiki](https://meta.wikimedia.org/wiki/ORES).

 Installation
 ============